cobalthq/cobalt-product-public-docs/content/en/Getting started/what-to-expect.md

 1. Once the pentest is complete, we move your pentest from _Planned_ to _Remediation_.
 1. You can start assessing all discovered vulnerabilities.
 In the Cobalt app, navigate to **Pentests**.
 Select your pentest, and navigate to the **Findings** tab.
-   - Scroll down until you see **Activity**.
+   - Find the **Status** list on the right of the page.
 Depending on your assessment, you can set the finding to one of the following states:

-     - Pending Fix, when your developers are remediating the finding.
+     - **Pending Fix**, when your developers are remediating the finding.
-     - Ready for Retest, assumes that your developers have fixed the issue, and you're ready for our pentesters to validate your fix.
-Retesting may depend on your {{% ptaas-tier %}}.
+     - **Ready for Retest**, assumes that your developers have fixed the issue, and you're ready for our pentesters to validate your fix.
+Free retesting duration depends on your {{% ptaas-tier %}}.
+       - The timeline for retesting starts after your pentest end date within an active contract.
+Mark your findings as **Ready for Retest** at least 10 days before your contract ends.
+       - We change the finding status and notify the pentester who posted the finding to retest the issue.
+If the pentester can’t reproduce the issue, they mark the finding as **Fixed**.
+Otherwise, they change the status back to **Pending Fix** and write a comment explaining why.
+       - Our pentesters complete retesting within seven (7) business days after submission.
-     - Accepted Risk, when you've determined that the finding is either not critical, or is beyond your control.
+     - **Accepted Risk**, when you've determined that the finding is either not critical, or is beyond your control.
        For more information, see the following blog post on [Accepted Risk](https://cobalt.io/blog/explain-accepted-risk-in-a-few-easy-steps).
 1. We keep the Slack channel open until you've set each finding to:
    - Accepted Risk
    - Fixed